vivo X200 Pro (Global) review

 We reckon that moving from a thin exposed aluminum rail on the sides to a more sizable flat surround (still aluminum) improves grip.
 It's also in keeping with trends - iPhones and Galaxies have been transitioning to flatter sides for a few generations now.

-What iPhones and Galaxies don't have, is an IPX9 rating - the vivo X200 Pro, just like the X100 Ultra, is rated to withstand high temperature water jets.
+What iPhones and Galaxies don't have yet, is an IP69 rating - the vivo X200 Pro, just like the X100 Ultra, is rated to withstand high temperature water jets.
 Why you'd want that is anyone's guess, but it probably means the body of the device is that extra bit better sealed than the majority of other smartphones that only have the water submersion-grade (and dust resistance) IP68 label.
 The X200 Pro also has that, of course.

-Just like we don't know the make of the rear glass, we're not entirely certain what covers the display.
-Underneath it, on the other hand, is where you'll find one of the somewhat major changes for this generation - the X200 Pro gets an ultrasonic fingerprint reader instead of the optical one of the X100 Pro.
+We don't know the make of the rear glass, but at least for the global version's front vivo specifies Armor Glass.
+Underneath it is where you'll find one of the somewhat major changes for this generation - the X200 Pro gets an ultrasonic fingerprint reader instead of the optical one of the X100 Pro.

 In general use, we haven't been finding much difference in the past few years in terms of speed and accuracy, but in edge cases (magnesium- and/or sweat-covered fingers), ultrasonic sensors have proven more reliable.
 Then again, some of us still hate on them for one reason or another.
 Either way, the X200 Pro unlocks quickly and reliably and doesn't shine a light at you while doing it.